retail-ai-inc/bean/docs/README.md

 ---
 **helpers.SingleDoChan[T any](ctx context.Context, key string, call sfCallback, retry int, ttl ...time.Duration)**
-- SingleDoChan will provides a duplicate function call suppression mechanism.It returns the results of the given function, making sure that only one execution is in-flight for a given key at a time.
-If a duplicate comes in, the duplicate caller waits for the original to complete and receives the same results.
+- SingleDoChan provides a duplicate function call suppression mechanism using singleflight.Group.
+It ensures that only one execution is in-flight for a given key at a time and returns the results of the given function.
+Duplicate calls wait for the first call to complete and receive the same results.
+Additionally, SingleDoChan implements retry logic in case the callback function returns an error, and an optional ttl parameter.
+This helper is useful for handling concurrent requests that need to access a shared resource, such as cache penetration.
 - Make sure the uniqueness of the `key` in different situations.
 - `retry` refers to the number of times the `call` function will be repeated if it fails.
 - `ttl` represents the expiration time of the `key`.